 Keep Only the Favorites

 We love our Harry Potter collection as much as the next guy, but sometimes a massive book collection can look a little messy, especially in a small apartment.
 If maintaining a well-organized bookshelf is out of the question, consider displaying only your favorites.
-Not only does this look less busy and prevents a room from feeling messy, but it gives you more space to have fun with accents and objets.
+Not only does this look less busy and prevent a room from feeling messy, but it gives you more space to have fun with accents and objects.

 Point Books Backwards

 The bibliophile in us feels a little bad for how much we can get behind the "backward book" trend.
 Face it: That one paperback novel you love may not be the literary work of genius you want to show off in your home.

 Instead of facing the spines of your books out, turn them around and allow only the pages to show.
 Not only does this give off a more minimalist vibe and blends in beautifully with neutral decor, but it also allows you to hide some of those guilty pleasures from prying eyes.

 Keep a log of where your favorite books are (think top shelf, middle section) so you can find them easily when you need to.